-It’s just 20 minutes drive from downtown Queenstown to Gibbston Valley, the heart of Central Otago wine country.
+It’s just 30 minutes drive from downtown Queenstown to Gibbston, the heart of Central Otago wine country.
 Ruggedly beautiful and home to some of the region’s oldest vineyards, it’s a wonderful place for a wine tour whether by bus, bike, or on foot.

 Lined up along the valley is a collection of cellar doors offering tastings of a wide variety of wines from throughout Central Otago’s six sub-regions.
 There’s also delicious food to savour at several restaurants and pubs serving up atmospheric, al fresco dining.

 Here are the most popular ways to explore the ‘Valley of the Vines’.

 Guided Wine Tours

 You’re spoilt for choice when it comes to guided wine tours around Queenstown, with a choice of operators offering everything from popular group trips to private tours customised to specific interests and tastes.
 Also available are combo tours blending in other must-see sights and activities such as jet boating or a heli flight.
 Whatever you choose, you’re guaranteed a wealth of local knowledge and plenty of stories to tell at the end of the day.

 Wine tasting at Kinross with Appellation Wine Tours